Passing the Torch

 - Willingness to fully participate in the process: While forcing a kid to gut an animal their first time going along on a hunt is not recommended, they should understand it is a part of being a hunter.
 Before they harvest an animal of their own they should be ready to do be involved from the first shot, to the last shot, and on through the field dressing and butchering process.

 - Skills with the required weapon: Certain hunting methods have greater barriers to youth involvement.
-Archery can be difficult for the youngest of hunters because of the strength required to draw a bow although there are many youth bows and crossbows on the market, big game hunting with a rifle requires the shooter to deal with the recoil and weight of bigger caliber firearms.
+Archery can be difficult for the youngest of hunters because of the strength required to draw a real hunting bow although there are many youth bows and crossbows on the market, big game hunting with a rifle requires the shooter to deal with the recoil and weight of bigger caliber firearms.
 Pick a weapon that is geared towards youth hunter strength and stature, and make sure they are competent and safe with it.

 - Ethics and decision- making: It can probably be assumed that an adult will be by the side of the young hunter as they make their early hunting choices.
 However, the old adage about not being able to un-pull the trigger is as true for kids as it is adults.
 Making sure that your child is old enough to understand the rationale behind decisions made in the field is crucial.